DetailCLIP: Injecting Image Details into CLIP's Feature Space: Methodology

 First, we define the concept of \textbf{cover}.
 Let $Q$ represent the set of pixels in a patch, and $P$ denote the set of pixels within an object's bounding box.
-In order to ensure that the patch includes objects while retaining its retrieval capability, we define $Q$ covers $P$ as follows:
+We denote “c” as the effective scale sensitivity defined in section \ref{sec:motivation_ess} and "a" to be the side length of $P_0$ introduced later.
+To ensure that the patch includes objects while retaining its retrieval capability, we define $Q$ covers $P$:

 Next, we define the set of all possible $P$ in an image as $S_\text{full}$.
 In the "Complete Cover (\textbf{CC})" scheme, we design a greedy algorithm to generate a set of $Q$ as $S_\text{cc}$, which fulfills: